gem5/gem5/CONTRIBUTING.md

 When you run a `git commit` command the pre-commit hook will run checks on your committed code.
 The commit will be blocked if a check fails.

-The same checks are run as part of Gerrit's CI tests (those required to obtain a Verified label, necessary for a change to be accepted to the develop branch).
+The same checks are run as part of github actions CI tests (those required to obtain a Verified label, necessary for a change to be accepted to the develop branch).
 Therefore setting up pre-commit in your local gem5 development environment is recommended.